AMITYEFET/Find-Flix/README.md

 🎁 *Surprise Me* - Get a random movie or series to watch.

 ✨ *Al Recommender* - Describe the movie or series you're in the mood for (e.g., "a psychological thriller with a surprising twist"), and our AI will find a recommendation for you.
 (Gemini API Code is Required)

+🎰 *Recommendation Roulette* - Improved version of "Surprise Me": Spin the roulette and get a random recommendation on what to watch.
 # 🖥️ Link To Site
 https://findflixtv.edgeone.app/#home
 # 🔥 Change-Log